stephengold/gold-tiles/README.txt

  + the creators of the ResEdit free resource editor (www.resedit.net)
  + Microsoft Corporation for creating and distributing Microsoft Visual C++ 2010 Express
+ + Stefan Kueng and Luebbe Onken, authors of the TortoiseSVN free Subversion client (tortoisesvn.net)
  + Todd Hoff for publishing his C++ Coding Standard (http://www.possibility.com/Cpp/CppCodingStandard.html) which greatly influenced the coding style of this project